northwestcoder/terraform-satori-audit-export/README.md

 This will launch your browser and authenticate you against GCP.
 This needs to succeed, in order to continue.

-3. IN WEB BROWSER: create a new empty GCP project, you should be admin for this project.
-Take note of its PROJECT_ID
+3. In your web browser, log into the [Google Cloud Console](https://console.cloud.google.com) and create a new empty GCP project, you should be admin for this project.
+Take note of the PROJECT_ID.

 4. Back in your command terminal: